Tim-Jackins/git-lessons/engineering/2_hello_github.md

 # Hello GitHub

-Now that you've got a repository started let's add a text file to it.
+Now that you've got a repository started, let's add a text file to it.
 Call it something fun and write something cool in it.
 Now let's check out some of that Git file tracking.

 First, try this command: